This infocell decides whether a feature is nominal, ordinal or numeric, when the feature type is unknown (blind datasets).

 Depending on the model we are fitting and the nature of the variables we are working with, it might be necessary to transform some of them (like counters, quantities or elapsed times) in order to improve model performance.

 The results obtained are by far better than standard approaches of the problem (Recursive Feature Elimination, mRMR, Boruta, Lasso, ...).

 We usually reach double digit improvements in several metrics (auc, rmse, logloss, normal discount cumulative gain, mean average precission...) over a fresh test set.

 Most out-of-the-box procedures for relative importance assessment of variables are biased and overfitted.
-Our method is unbiased and works with one-hot features representation (not only with individual levels).

 We currently use a ruled based system to select initial values, options and parameter ranges for each model.
 In the near future this will change: